-I was recently talking with someone about their strategy and overall testing process when I noticed they were trying to build overly-detailed test scripts.
+I was recently talking with someone about their testing strategy and process when I noticed they were trying to build overly-detailed test scripts (procedures).
 It didn’t take them long to realize specifying to such detail often left them bored (writing became redundant) and so each test became less and less detailed.
 I offered to take a look at their tests to see if I could help improve things and as I saw, what I consider to be, their “typical” scripted tests with each line having a step and expected result I started thinking of something Pete Walen once said:

 I’d guesstimate at least half of the packed room hadn’t seen this.
 The discussion turned to scripted testing and the inherent problem of in-attentional blindness.
 Pete shared a past experience where he told some testers he was working with to include the phrase in the expected results of their scripted tests.
 It’s a kind-of-heuristic to help someone remember, even though they are focusing on one thing at depth, they need to be aware of the potentially many other things going on so that “nothing else funny happens”.

 It was such a simple, powerful idea it continues to stick with me, especially when I see someone trying to specify “most everything” in their scripted tests.